AndrewAlbizati/moss-simulator/README.md

 In 2023 I got the chance to go to Columbus to see him and his family.
 I had an amazing experience spending time in the city.

 I decided to make this game because I wanted to give him a fun birthday surprise.
-I started development in July and put in many hours into developing this game inspired by my friend.
+I started development in July and I put in many hours into developing this game inspired by my friend.
 It's safe to say that he's very happy with the end result.

 # Gameplay